Emory-CBIS/MultiView.LOCUS/README.md

 ## IV.
 Simulation Studies using Brain Connectome Data.

 ### Self-Contained Reproducibility Report
-**Use [`Reproducibility.rmd`](https://github.com/Emory-CBIS/MultiView.LOCUS/tree/main) to quickly replicate the figures for Simulations I–III.
+**Run [`Reproducibility.rmd`](https://github.com/Emory-CBIS/MultiView.LOCUS/tree/main) to quickly replicate the figures for Simulations I–III using the data in example_data folder.
 A knitted version is also available as [`Reproducibility.pdf`](https://github.com/Emory-CBIS/MultiView.LOCUS/tree/main).** For a deeper dive, see the Simulation III example below.

 ### A detailed example for Simulation III
 In this section, we provide an example in our Simulation scenario III to demonstrate the implementation of the package.
 We generated the example data **Y** based on  estimated lantent connectivity traits from real brain connectivity.